 Blancpain GT Series Asia’s GT4 class features cars that, in terms of performance and looks, are much closer to their road-going versions than GT3.

 Rules state that more components must be carried over from their production counterparts, while manufacturers are given less freedom to tune and develop them.
 Splitters, diffusers and wings are still commonplace but produce much lower downforce and grip levels than GT3.

-Nevertheless, they have proven extremely popular in Europe and America where they compete in multi-class championships alongside GT3, just as they will in Blancpain GT Series Asia this season.
-Expect this category to grow in popularity amongst all-amateur crews as the season progresses.
+Nevertheless, they have proven extremely popular in Europe and America where they compete in multi-class championships alongside GT3, just as they do in Blancpain GT Series Asia.

 Just like GT3, all GT4 cars are governed by SRO’s Balance of Performance regulations.

 This year's Blancpain GT Series Asia campaign will comprise 12 races spread across six rounds in four countries.

 Over the past 25 years SRO has specialised in the promotion and organisation of motorsport series around the world.